Setting up a Multisectoral Advisory Committee

 A review of existing national multisectoral coordination structures can be undertaken as a first step to help identify the different options for positioning the MAC.
 Such a review might have already taken place during the preparation phase of the NIPN project.

-The review needs to be conducted at the administrative level of the multisectoral nutrition coordination in place, which in most countries is at the national level and in some countries is also at sub-national level.
-In cases where the NIPN platform is also operating at sub-national level the review and the MAC establishment will focus on that very level.
+The review needs to be conducted at the administrative level at which the multisectoral nutrition coordination is taking place, which in most countries is at the national level and in some countries also at sub-national level.
+In case the NIPN platform may also be operationalised at sub-national level, the MAC may also need to be established at that very level, preceded by a review of the actors at sub-national level.

 Such a review assesses:

-- Organization of national multisectoral nutrition coordination structures
+- Organisation of national multisectoral nutrition coordination structures

 - Existence of coordinating committees and where they sit within government structures